Yeol Eum Son: Performances

 Son first drew international attention in October 2004 at age 18 when she appeared as soloist performing Liszt Piano Concerto No. 1 with the New York Philharmonic Orchestra under the baton of Lorin Maazel on their Asia tour in Seoul, Daejeon, and Tokyo.
 Son again performed with Maazel and the New York Philharmonic when they returned to the Seoul Arts Center in February 2008, this time as soloist for Beethoven Piano Concerto No. 2.

-In August 2016, Son performed the Mozart Piano Concerto No. 20 with the Korean Symphony Orchestra conducted by music director Hun-Joung Lim.
-Son performed the Mozart Piano Concerto No. 21 in Seoul in 2017 as a one-year memorial to Sir Neville Marriner, with whom she had made his final recording the previous year.
-Also included in the program was a performance of Mozart Piano Concerto No. 8, which had been planned for recording sessions just two days after Sir Neville unexpectedly died in his sleep.
-Marriner and Son had planned to record the complete Mozart concertos.